CRAWlab/RoboBoat-2021/docs/README.md

 <br />

-  - Ben was responsible for creating part files for the UAv.
+  - Ben was responsible for creating part files for the UAV.
 He was also resposible for inputting the UAV into simulation as well as testing the drone to make sure it works in both simulation and in real life. <!-- Please update for us -->

   - [Ben's LinkedIn](www.linkedin.com/in/BenjaminRWillis)